Geodata Classification#

 Single symbol classification#

-By default, QGIS visualizes all layers in the Single symbol setting.
-This means all the features of a layer are visualized the same.
-In this setting, you can change many parameters like colour or opacity but you can not classify any data!
+By default, QGIS visualises all layers in the Single symbol setting.
+This means all the features of a layer are visualised the same.
+In this setting, you can change many parameters like colour or opacity but you can not classify the data into multiple groups!

 1. Right-click on your layer.